Doctor of Nurse Anesthesia Practice (DNAP) Completion Degree Program for Certified Registered Nurse Anesthetists (CRNAs) Admission

 - Minimum cumulative grade point average (GPA) of 3.00 on a 4.00 scale.

-- Unencumbered license to practice as a Registered Nurse (RN) and Certified Registered Nurse Anesthestist (CRNA) in at least one legal jurisdiction in the United States or its territories.
+- Unencumbered license to practice as a Registered Nurse (RN) and Certified Registered Nurse Anesthetist (CRNA) in at least one legal jurisdiction in the United States or its territories.

 - Active clinical or educational practice.